-- IAS 12, Deferred Tax Assets amendments continued of the reporting period, and is not affected by possible future changes in the carrying amount or expected manner of recovery of the asset. - A deferred tax asset can be recognised if the future bottom line of the tax return is expected to be a loss, if certain conditions are met. - Future taxable profits used to establish whether a deferred tax can be recognised should be the amount calculated before the effect of reversing temporary differences. - An entity can assume that it will recover an asset for more than its carrying amount if there is sufficient evidence that it is probable that the entity will achieve this. - Deductible temporary differences related to unrealised losses should be assessed on a combined basis for recognition unless a tax law restricts the use of losses to deductions against income of a specific type.
+- IAS 12, Deferred Tax Assets amendments are effective for annual periods beginning on or after January 1, 2017 with early adoption permitted.
+The amendments clarify the following: - The existence of a deductible temporary difference depends solely on a comparison of the carrying amount of an asset and its tax base at the end of the reporting period, and is not affected by possible future changes in the carrying amount or expected manner of recovery of the asset. - A deferred tax asset can be recognised if the future bottom line of the tax return is expected to be a loss, if certain conditions are met. - Future taxable profits used to establish whether a deferred tax can be recognised should be the amount calculated before the effect of reversing temporary differences. - An entity can assume that it will recover an asset for more than its carrying amount if there is sufficient evidence that it is probable that the entity will achieve this. - Deductible temporary differences related to unrealised losses should be assessed on a combined basis for recognition unless a tax law restricts the use of losses to deductions against income of a specific type.